 - 2. All proposed letters will be voted on in compliance with the voting procedures detailed in the Portside Community Steering Committee's Charter.
-A quorum of voting members must be present to vote on the letter.
+A quorum of voting members must be present to vote on the letter at Steering Committee meetings.
 A simple majority of voting members present can approve the letter.
+In case of e-mail votes, a simple majority will also be able to approve a letter.
 Steering Committee members with a potential conflict should abstain from a vote on letters.
 (For example, an agency representative should not vote on behalf of a letter being sent to that same agency.) - 3.
 Letters approved by the Steering Committee will be signed by the "Portside Community Steering Committee" and not individual Steering Committee members or their organizations.
 Letters may use an approved Portside Community Steering Committee letterhead developed by the San Diego Air Pollution Control District. - The final approved letter will be officially transmitted to the receiving entity by the AB 617 Coordinator or another staff person from the San Diego Air Pollution Control District. - 5.
 Any letter brought forth to the Steering Committee for consideration should have a clear nexus with the Steering Committee objectives to improve air quality in the Portside Community.